lebao3105/lfsbuild/README.md

 * build2.sh (run in chroot environment, build some packages)
 * build2_5.sh (part 2 of the build2.sh script)
 * build3.sh (Build your base system)
-* sysconf.sh (Config the system and setup the bootloader - not available yet)

 ### Notes
 Normally, the disk/partition is mounted on a folder namely its label/UUID under ```/media/$USER/```.
 You don't need to mount the partition in /mnt like LFS book.